-If you do not have a current (3.6+) python installation, you will need one to begin.
+If you do not have a current (2.7 or 3+) python installation, you will need one to begin.
 I recommend getting python 3 from anaconda.
 The Anaconda installer is straightforward to use, and you can let it set up your path, which makes the subsequent commands "just work."
 However, Anaconda on Windows suggests not putting it on your path and instead using the Anaconda prompt.
 The procedure is the same-just open an anaconda prompt window after installation then continue.
 If you are on MacOS or Linux, you will want to restart your terminal after installing Anaconda so you get updated path specs.

 Next, we need to install dependencies.
 GDAL is needed for accurate measurement of distance, and for converting coordinate systems.
-I recommend getting it and segyio, used for interacting with the SEGY data format, using,
+I recommend getting it and seguio, used for interacting with the SEGY data format, using, conda install -c conda-forge gdal segyio conda install h5py pip install impdar

-'''

-conda install -c conda-forge gdal segyio

-'''

 This step can be really slow, so don not worry if it is a bit painful.
-At this point, I also recommend installing h5py-if you do not, it pip will do it on the next step.
-This can be done with
+At this point, I also recommend installing h5py, just so that you are ready for all presently supported formats.
+This can be done with pip install --user impdar